 Deter employees abusing sick leave at policy level

 Within your staff handbook, ensure you have a robust sickness absence policy.
 Detail how you handle sick leave and what you require from employees who take time off work for sickness.
 You should also periodically remind employees of your policy in email or conversation.
 This will show you're on top of monitoring sickness absence, deterring instances of abuse.
+You should also warn employees that a failure to follow the sickness absence procedure could result in disciplinary action being taken against them.

 Record and measure absences to identify sick leave misuse